vibhash-singh/repr-eng-json_schema_extractor/README.md

 `docker exec -it <container_ID> bash`

-## Running smoke.sh
+## Running doAll.sh
-`smoke.sh` is preset in the root of the container and can be run from both inside or outside the container.
+`doAll.sh` is preset in the root of the container and can be run from both inside or outside the container.
 To run it from outside the container use the following command
-`docker exec -it <container_ID> sh /smoke.sh`
+`docker exec -it <container_ID> sh /doAll.sh`

-## Generating report
-The `Makefile` can be used to generate the report.
-The `Makefile` is present in the root of the container.
-Run `make report` from the root to build the report.
-This will generate `report.pdf` inside the `report` folder which is also present in the root.
-Use `make clean` to clean all the report build files.
+`doAll.sh` will run all the experiments and also generate the report based on the experiments.The script will generate `report.pdf` inside the `report` folder which is also present in the root.

 To copy the report.pdf from the container to the current directory in the host, use the following command: